 Units of a Portfolio may be designated in a currency other than the Base Currency of the Portfolio.
 Changes in the exchange rate between the Base Currency of the Portfolio and such designated currency may lead to a depreciation of the value of such Units as expressed in the designated currency.
 The Investment Manager may or may not try to mitigate this risk by using financial instruments (such as forward foreign exchange contracts) as a hedge.
 Investors should be aware that this strategy may substantially limit Unitholders of the relevant Class from benefiting if the designated currency falls against the Base Currency of the Portfolio and/or the currency/currencies in which the assets of the Portfolio are denominated.
 In such circumstances Unitholders may be exposed to fluctuations in the Net Asset Value per Unit reflecting the gains/losses on and the costs of the relevant financial instruments.
-Where hedging strategies are Class specific the gains/losses on and the costs of the relevant financial instruments will accrue solely to the relevant Class.
-Where an Investment Manager intends to enter into such hedging transactions, it will be disclosed in the Supplement to the relevant Portfolio.
+Where hedging strategies are Class specific the gains/losses on and the costs of the relevant financial instruments to enter into such hedging transactions, it will be disclosed in the Supplement to the relevant Portfolio.